chalg/BOM_temperature_data/BOM_temperature_data.md

     ('min_temp', 'Perth Airport') 0.518264192422
     ('min_temp', 'Sydney (Observatory Hill)') 1.13662259115
     ('min_temp', 'Woomera Aerodrome') 0.990081755563
-    Overall mean increase:  0.983835978392 degrees celsius.
+    Overall mean increase:  0.983835978392 degrees Celsius.
-    Overall median increase:  1.1215001878 degrees celsius.
+    Overall median increase:  1.1215001878 degrees Celsius.

 The below boxplots highlight the distribution of maximum and minimum temperatures very clearly across the decades of BOM data.
-As expected, you can see an increase in size of the interquartile range for the temperate weather stations, while the tropical and sub-tropical range is fairly constant.
+As expected, you can see an increase in size of the interquartile range for the temperate weather stations, while the tropical and sub-tropical range is largely constant.
 The increase in each boxplot group is abundantly clear.

 ```python